grpc/proposal/L73-java-binderchannel/wireformat.md

 is too low to be supported.
 The client may respond with SHUTDOWN_TRANSPORT if the server-selected version is too low to be supported.

-Some of the transactions specified above allow for protocol extension flags at the end of the Parcel.
-These flags are reserved for potential future protocol extensions, though no flags are currently specified.
+Both client and server transport may also include protocol extension flags at the end of their setup transport transaction.
+This is reserved for potential future protocol extensions, though no flags are currently specified.
 Unrecognized flags must be ignored.

+"shutdown flags" is a bit field reserved for future extensions to the shutdown transaction.
+No flags are currently defined.
+Receivers must ignore flags they do not understand and today's senders must set this field to zero.
+Zero flags can be omitted completely, although senders should include them anyways to avoid a Android memory leak caused by empty Parcels.

 ### Stream Transactions